Aetherinox/obsidian-gistr/CONTRIBUTING.md

             style: 'padding-bottom: 25px'
         },
     } );
 }
 ```

 <br />

 ### Commenting
-Please comment your code.
+Comment your code.
 If someone else comes along, they should be able to do a quick glance and have an idea of what is going on.
-Plus it helps novice readers with better understanding the process.
+Plus it helps novice readers to better understand the process.

 You may use block style commenting, or single lines: